Membership

 All members must meet three criteria.

 We welcome new members with an orientation and introductions to other members.
 In turn, all members are expected to respectfully honor the collegial spirit of the relationships they build here.
-Membership is about fostering genuine human connection.
-As much as we appreciate our colleagues in other regions, we only have the capacity to do this in the US and Canada (for now!).
+Membership is for individuals, but it's easy for whole teams to sign up one-by-one and affiliate with a single Event Initiative.
+As much as we appreciate our colleagues in other regions, we only have the capacity to open membership to the US and Canada (for now!).

-Every member should be in contact with other members every year.
+Every member should be in contact with other members every year, which is presumably why you want to become a member in the first place.
 There are many ways to do this.
 To help, each member is assigned to a regional group.
-Part of this participation also involves providing information about your activity every year, which can be as simple as completing a short questionnaire.
+Part of this participation also involves providing information about your activity every year, which is currently as simple as completing a survey with five questions.

-Members must be affiliated with an Event Initiative
+Members must be affiliated with an Ongoing Event Initiative

-Members are affiliated with live, in-person events that connect public audiences and science/STEM in some way.
-This should be reflected with an affiliation to at least one Event Initiative registered at science.events.
-As the word “Initiative” implies, these are not one-offs, but ongoing campaigns (such as an annually recurring festival, an ongoing event series, all of the public events associated with an organization, etc.).
-If this doesn’t fit your situation, we’ll try to find an arrangement that does.*
+Members are affiliated with live, often-in-person events that connect public audiences and science/STEM in some way.
+This should be reflected with an affiliation to at least one Ongoing Event Initiative registered at science.events.
+Think of this like what you would put on a name tag: registering your Ongoing Event Initiatives Initiative helps the rest of us quickly see what kind of events you are involved in.
+This might be an annually recurring festival, an ongoing event series, all of the public events associated with an organization, the new event series you are hoping to get started, etc. And if this doesn’t fit your situation, we’ll try to find an arrangement that does: Reach out to us, tell us why you are interested in joining, and we'll in touch.

 Start your membership now